eclipse-openj9/openj9-docs/docs/tool_migration.md

 <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** For information about HotSpot equivalences and differences for items other than tools, see [New to OpenJ9?](openj9_newuser.md)

-#### Java command tool (`jcmd`)
+#### Java diagnostic command tool (`jcmd`)

-Runs diagnostic commands on a specified VM or VMs.
-The main differences from the HotSpot jcmd tool are as follows:
+Runs diagnostic commands on a specified VM.
+The main difference from the HotSpot `jcmd` tool is that the following options are not currently supported:

-- There is no `-f` option to read commands from a file.
+- The `-f` option to read commands from a file.
-- There is no option to select VMs by main class instead of `VMID`.
+- The `Perfcounter.print` option for displaying performance counters for the target VM.
-- Specifying `0` as a `VMID` to target all VMs is not supported.
+- Selecting VMs by main class instead of VMID.
-- There is no `Perfcounter.print` option for displaying performance counters for the target VM.
+- Specifying `0` as a VMID to target all VMs.

 #### Java memory map tool (`jmap`)

 Displays information about classes on the heap, including the number of objects and their aggregate size.
 The main differences from the HotSpot `jmap` tool are as follows:

 - Uses the Attach API.
 - Displays information only for local processes that are owned by the current user, due to security considerations.
-You can display information for remote processes by using `ssh user@host jmap <option> <vmid>`, where `<vmid>` is the Attach API virtual machine identifier for the Java process.
+You can display information for remote processes by using `ssh user@host jmap <option> <vmid>`, where `<vmid>` is the Attach API virtual machine identifier for the Java&trade; process.
 - Does not support displaying data from core dumps; use [Dump viewer](tool_jdmpview.md) instead.
 - Does not include a `-F` option to force a dump of an unresponsive process.
 User `kill -QUIT <pid>` instead, where `<pid>` is the process identifier.